 Macdevcenter.com's coverage of Mac OS X native scanners that are PowerMac compatible back in 2003

 Slashdot has revealed that some

-open source SANE developers have made these these scanners available to the Mac.
+open source SANE developers (Version 2.9 and earlier support PowerMac) have made these these scanners available to the Mac.

 2. Control-click to "show package contents."